 Exchange studies at KTH

-In order to be accepted at KTH as an exchange student, you have to be enrolled at a partner university, i.e. one with which KTH has an exchange agreement.
-You must also have completed at least two years of the educational programme at your home university, with grades above average.
-The application page contains more information about the application procedure.
+In order to become an exchange student at KTH, you have to be enrolled at a partner university with which KTH has an exchange agreement.
+In order to qualify you must have completed at least two years of the educational programme at your home university, with grades above average.